hlaueriksson/conductofcode.io/_posts/2017-03-31-secure-and-explore-aspnet-core-web-apis.md

 {% gist hlaueriksson/0144c69bb6c78a8ecb8a8874a7aa1a29 TokenOptions.cs %}

-* The `Type` default to `Bearer`, which is the schema used by JWT.
+* The `Type` defaults to `Bearer`, which is the schema used by JWT.

 * The expiration of the tokens defaults to one hour.

-The `TokenOptions` will be used used in two places in the codebase.
-Therefor I have placed some convenience methods in `TokenOptionsExtensions`:
+The `TokenOptions` will be used in two places in the codebase.
+Therefor I extracted some convenience methods into `TokenOptionsExtensions`:

 {% gist hlaueriksson/0144c69bb6c78a8ecb8a8874a7aa1a29 TokenOptionsExtensions.cs %}